-Anthony Bourdain Was Emotionally Charged When Talking About #MeToo
+Anthony Bourdain Became An Unexpected #MeToo Advocate With ‘A Real Sense Of Rage’

 “I came out of a brutal, oppressive business that was historically unfriendly to women.
 I knew a lot of women, it turned out, who had stories about their experiences—about people I knew—who did not feel I was the sort of person they could confide in.”

-He explains that through his relationship with Argento, women in his life started “opening up to him” about their own trauma.
+He explained that through his relationship with Argento, women in his life started “opening up to him” about their own trauma.
 Bourdain says he started speaking on the topic himself from “a sense of real rage.”

 CNN's Anthony Bourdain dead at 61https://t.co/HK9gh9QcjH pic.twitter.com/gbtIJv91kW